Skip to main contentSkip to navigation

 Why can't chip-off recovery work on SanDisk Extreme SSDs?

 The SanDisk 20-82-10023-A1 controller uses always-on AES-256 hardware encryption, active even without a user-set password.
 The encryption keys are fused to the controller silicon.
 Desoldering the BiCS4 NAND chips & reading them in an external programmer produces only encrypted data with no way to obtain the decryption key.
 The controller's LDPC error correction parameters are also proprietary, making raw NAND reads indecipherable even if encryption were bypassed.
-The only viable recovery path is board-level microsoldering to revive the original controller, preserving the encryption key relationship.
+The only viable recovery path is board-level microsoldering to restore power and signal paths to the original controller, preserving the encryption key relationship.

 Data Recovery Standards & Verification